ilyasozkurt/turkish-food-recipes/README.md

 ## How to use the dataset?

-After you run the command `php artisan scrape:recipes --force-download` you'll be able to see `/data/` directory on root of the project.
+After you run the command `php artisan scrape:recipes --force-download` you'll be able to see scrapped data under `/data/` directory on root of the project.

 ## Sample Data of Scrapping